 7. It takes years to recover the initial cost of insulating a home

 If your home is insulated properly you should see a decrease in energy usage soon after the insulation is installed.
-While it may take time to recoup the initial costs through energy savings, the home’s resale value is immediately impacted.
+While it may take time to recoup the initial costs through energy savings, the home’s resale value is immediately impacted by an improved building energy rating (BER).
 Buyers are looking for energy efficient homes with low running costs and a high building energy rating.
 If you plan on selling within the next five years, upgrading insulation is an easy way to increase the value of your home while giving you an advantage over less energy efficient homes in the area.